Markismus/LanguageFilesPocketbookConverter/README.md

 - ru      ( Identical to ru)
 - rus     ( Identical to rus)
 - spa
-- sv      ( Identical to de)
+- sv
 - uk      ( Identical to ukr)
 - ukr     ( Identical to uk)

 _Conclusion:_
-- nl and sv   are copied from de
+- nl is copied from de